Types of Water in Pharmaceutical, Usage and Technique to Prepare

 Difference between purified Water and WFI

-Water for injection is highly purified as it is condensed and kept at 80-90 degrees Celcius to maintain its properties.
+Water for Injection is highly purified, as it is condensed and kept at 80–90 degrees Celsius to maintain its properties.
 It is stored in a single dose for IV administration purposes after adding the required amount of solute.
-In contrast, purified Water is kept at room temperature.
+In contrast, purified water is kept at room temperature.

-When combined with a suitable solute, sterile, nonpyrogenic, distilled water is packaged in a single-dose container for intravenous administration.
-Additionally, it can be used as a dispenser for diluent.
-The absence of any additives, including antimicrobials,
+When combined with a suitable solute, sterile, non-pyrogenic, distilled water is packaged in a single-dose container for intravenous administration.
+Additionally, it can be used as a diluent dispenser.
+It contains no additives, including antimicrobials.

 types water pharmaceutical, sterile water injection

-It should be packed only in a single dose container, not larger than a 1-liter size.
+It should be packed only in a single-dose container, not larger than 1 liter.
 It should comply with the standards given in the monograph of official books or pharmacopeias.

-The recommended microbial limit is not more than 10 CFU per 100 ml, and the pathogen should be absent.
+The recommended microbial limit is not more than 10 CFU per 100 ml, and pathogens should be absent.

-For both WFI and SWFI, the total organic carbon (TOC) as per IP is not more than 0.5 mg/ liter.
-In contrast, the same limit of TOC for Water (500 PPB) in USP and BP.
+For both WFI and SWFI, the total organic carbon (TOC) as per IP is not more than 0.5 mg/liter.
+In contrast, the same limit of TOC for water in USP and BP is 500 ppb.

-It is intended mainly for use as a solvent for parenteral preparation, such as powder for injection.
-It is distributed as dry because of the limited solubility of its solution.
+It is intended mainly for use as a solvent for parenteral preparations, such as powders for injection.
+It is distributed as dry due to the limited solubility of its solution.

-It is the sterile injection of water that has two or more suitable antimicrobial preservatives added to it
+It is sterile water for injection that has one or more suitable antimicrobial preservatives added.

-It is used in parenteral products as a diluent, mainly for multi-dosage products requiring continuous content withdrawal.
-It should be packed in not larger than 30 ml containers either in a single dosage or multi-dosage.
+It is used in parenteral products as a diluent, mainly for multi-dose products requiring continuous content withdrawal.
+It should be packed in containers not larger than 30 ml, either as single-dose or multi-dose.

 6. Water for Hemodialysis: